2025 LCV National Environmental Scorecard: Find the environmental voting records of Congress members (and contact them about their scores)

 Repealing the Endangerment Finding would have major impacts for all of us, including:

-More frequent and severe disasters fueled by climate change, such as wildfires and floods.
+More frequent and severe disasters fueled by climate change, such as wildfires, hurricanes, tornadoes, and floods.
 Rebuilding from climate disasters is expensive, so more disasters would also mean increased costs.

 Greater health issues, including higher rates of cancer, asthma and more.
-Just as Republicans in Congress defund healthcare programs, rising pollution will make us sicker and drive our medical costs up.
+Just as Republicans in Congress defund healthcare programs, rising pollution will make us sicker and drive up our medical costs.

-Higher energy costs as Republicans ban clean, affordable energy choices and force us back toward polluting fossil fuels.
+Higher energy costs as Republicans ban clean, affordable energy choices and force us back toward polluting costly fossil fuels – particularly outdated and obsolete coal.

-Already, EPA Administrator Zeldin is using this proposal to suggest rolling back rules that limit vehicle pollution.
-This would remove the motivation for auto-makers to make fuel-efficient cars.
+Yes.
+Because of the repeal, EPA Administrator Zeldin was able to eliminate rules that limit pollution from cars, SUVs, and pickups.
+This would remove the requirement that automakers reduce tailpipe pollution, which they often do by making more fuel-efficient cars.
 That means the cost of driving would go up, as we’d need to buy more gas, more often.
 It also means vehicles would spew out more pollution, making our air dirtier and worsening health conditions like asthma.
-Rolling back vehicle pollution standards would disproportionately harm Black, Brown, and low-income communities who tend to live closer to highways and power plants.
+Rolling back vehicle pollution standards would disproportionately harm Black, Brown, and low-income communities who tend to live closer to highways.

-Repealing the Endangerment Finding is Donald Trump and Lee Zeldin’s core strike against climate protections.
-They’ve already gone after mercury and air toxics and greenhouse gas emissions standards from power plants.
-Unfortunately, we know this is just the beginning.
+The Endangerment Finding repeal is Donald Trump and Lee Zeldin’s core strike against climate protections.
+They’ve already proposed going after greenhouse gas emissions standards from power plants.
+Unfortunately, we know there is more to come.

 Act Now